"He is a knowledgeable specialist who is very active in the arbitration scene"

 Olivier van der Haegen is partner in the international arbitration and corporate litigation practice of the Brussels office of Loyens & Loeff.

 Olivier joined Loyens & Loeff in 2019, after having spent eight years in the international arbitration and litigation practices of two other law firms in Brussels.
 Olivier acts as counsel in national and international arbitrations, either in ad hoc proceedings or under institutional rules (mostly ICC and Cepani).
-His recent activities include the representation of a mining company acting as claimant in two ICC arbitrations under Congolese law, the representation of a food and beverages company in a post-M&A Cepani arbitration under Belgian law and the representation of an African company in an ICC emergency arbitration.
+His recent activities include the representation of a leading aerostructure company as claimant in an ICC arbitration, the representation of a food and beverages company as respondent in a post-M&A Cepani arbitration and the representation of an African company in an ICC emergency arbitration.

 Next to his activities as counsel in (international) commercial arbitrations, Olivier has developed particular expertise in arbitration-related proceedings before Belgian courts (recognition, enforcement or setting aside of arbitral awards).
-He acted alongside partner Hakim Boularbah for the former shareholders of the Yukos Oil Company before the Belgian courts.
+He acted alongside Hakim Boularbah for the former shareholders of the Yukos Oil Company before the Belgian courts.

 Olivier holds a master’s degree in law from the University of Louvain (2008), an LLM in European law from the College of Europe (2009) and an LLM from the University of Chicago Law School (2010).